48design/MarlinEasyConfig/README.md

 MarlinEasyConfig can be used to open and edit Marlin's Configuration.h and Configuration_adv.h files.
 - Simply pick a Marlin folder (`Menu > Open Marlin Folder`) and the configuration files will get parsed.
 All variables are listed in a data table with their values and comments.
-- You can search for a variable name in the top right text field.
+- You can search for a variable name using the top right text field.
+The table gets filtered.
 - Edit the values and save the configuration (`Menu > Save Config`).
 - Compare the configuration loaded with a different Marlin configuration (`Menu > Compare Marlin Configuration`).
 If needed you can transfer all values from the compared version (`Menu > Transfer Compared Values`), e.g. to switch to a new Marlin version.